 Thought Leaders 2021 - Interview with Claus von Wobeser

-I started as a corporate lawyer, until I found my place in international arbitration.
-In my arbitration practice, I devote most of my time to acting as an arbitrator and counsel in complex cases seated all over the world, particularly in the fields of construction, infrastructure and energy.
-I am also highly involved in investor-state disputes in Latin America, Europe, Asia and Africa.
+I started as a corporate lawyer until I found my place in international arbitration.
+In my arbitration practice, I devote most of my time acting as an arbitrator and counsel to complex cases seated all over the world, particularly in the fields of construction, infrastructure and energy.
+I am also highly involved in investor–state disputes in Latin America, Europe, Asia, the Middle East and Africa.
 Also, I regularly act as counsel in contract-based disputes against agencies or companies owned by the Mexican government.
-In addition, I frequently participate as an expert in arbitration proceedings, and as an expert on Mexican law before US and English courts.
+In addition, I frequently participate as an expert in arbitration proceedings and as an expert on Mexican law before US and English courts.

 What do you enjoy most about being a lawyer in your practice area?

-I particularly enjoy having the opportunity to work as both arbitrator and counsel.
-As counsel I have been honoured to build strong relationships with inspiring leaders across a variety of industries, and it is my privilege to protect their interests in Mexico and overseas.
-As an arbitrator, I am proud to uphold the rule of law assisting in developing standards that, if they are applied and upheld, might help to make Latin America an even more stable and welcoming investment environment.
+I particularly enjoy having the opportunity to work both as an arbitrator and counsel.
+As counsel, I have been honoured to build strong relationships with inspiring leaders across various industries, and it is my privilege to protect their interests in Mexico and overseas.
+As an arbitrator, I am proud to uphold the rule of law, assisting in developing standards that, if applied and upheld, might help to make Latin America an even more stable and welcoming investment environment.
+Additionally, my work within the Latin American Arbitration Association (ALArb) as the current president intends to further develop the arbitration practice in the region by creating a dynamic academic and professional forum and a networking space for the arbitration community.
 I am honoured to contribute to the development of international arbitration in the region.

-The most challenging case I have ever worked on is probably the Commisa v Pemex case.
-I participated in this case for several years and at different stages: the arbitration procedure, the award annulment procedure in Mexico, and the award enforcement proceedings abroad.
-I acted as an expert in Mexican law in the enforcement proceeding in New York and contributed to successfully convince the competent judge to enforce the award after it was annulled in Mexico.
+Commisa v Pemex case.
+I participated in this case for several years and at different stages, including the arbitration, the award annulment procedure in Mexico and the award enforcement proceedings abroad.
+I acted as an expert in Mexican law in the enforcement proceeding in New York.
+I contributed to successfully convince the competent judge to enforce the award after it was annulled in Mexico.
 It was gratifying to ultimately see a favourable result for Commisa after so many years of litigation.